 Besides general genealogical topics, this website began in earnest over 5 years ago researching and listing links to free online historical newspaper collections.
 Today there are over 39,000 titles from the U.S. and Canada available.
 Click on the Newspaper Links Page for the lists of links.

 About two years ago, I began collecting links to historical obituaries freely available online.
 Also, links to obituary indexes have been collected.
 Currently, there are about 3,000 links to free obituary and obituary index sites.
-Click on the Obituaries Page for the lists of links.
+Click on the Obituaries Page for the list of links.

 Some of my greatest breakthroughs in my personal genealogy research have been because of obituaries.
 Hopefully, you will have the same good fortune.